t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 Here, it is important to distinguish between "client state" and "resource state".

 Client state encompasses the control flow and the interactions between the components (see {{sec-terms}}).
-Following the statelessness constraint, the client state must be kept only on clients.
+Following the Stateless constraint, the client state must be kept only on clients.
 That is, there is no establishment of shared information about future interactions between client and server (usually called a session).
 On the one hand, this makes requests a bit more verbose since every request must contain all the information necessary to process it.
 On the other hand, this makes servers efficient and scalable, since they do not have to keep any state about their clients.